-This type of nose is the most recent development in spindle noses.
+This type of nose is the most recent development in spindle noses and is offered for all sizes of "American" lathes from 12'' to 36'' General Purpose, inclusive.
 For the more severe classes of service it is preferable to the cam-lock type.
 It is very simple in design having but few component parts, is substantial and long lived.
+It consists primarily of a locating and seating taper for guiding and seating chucks, face plates and fixtures, has a substantial driving key and a large locking collar for securely holding the fixture in place.
+Application and removal of chucks, face plates and fixtures are accomplished quickly and with the greatest safety, as the taper prevents the fixture from falling when the locking collar is released.

-Standard Key Drive Taper Nose (Fig. No. 2)
+Standard Key Drive Tapet Nose (Fig. No. 2)